LemmyMwaura/flow-editor/README.md

 ## Note

-This version of the Conversational Flow Editor includes only essential features for building a conversational bot.
-The current features are:
+This version of the chatbot Flow Editor includes only essential features for building a bot. i.e:

 - An editor playground.
 - Creation of new nodes.
-- Clean and optimized persisted state.
+- Clean, Optimized persisted state.

 Might continue working on this when i have some free time. 😜